 Kilgore Law also handles defamation claims that arise in a variety of employment contexts including performance reviews, intra-corporate communications, employee conduct investigations, management disciplinary actions, employment termination meetings and post-employment job references.
-To establish a claim for defamation in Texas or New York, an employee must show that an employer made a false statement about him or her that was published, that it caused the plaintiff harm and that the employer made the statement with malice.
+To establish a claim for defamation in Texas, an employee must show that an employer made a false statement about him or her that was published, that it caused the plaintiff harm and that the employer made the statement with malice.
 The most common defamation claims involve allegations of illegal drug use, dishonesty, business fraud or sexual harassment.

 Suit claiming defamation, employment discrimination and employment retaliation: Pegram v.
 Honeywell, Inc., 361 F.3d 272 (5th Cir.
 2004), Race Discrimination

 McKinney v.
 Montgomery Kone, Inc., 2004 WL 813204 (N.D.
 Tex.
 2004), Three Plaintiffs, Race Discrimination